wh-alice/mig_visualstudio/vs/misc/how-to--access-a-link-and-roles-at-both-ends.md

 ---
-title: "How to: Access a Link and Roles at Both Ends | hehe" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Access a Link and Roles at Both Ends" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"